Ayutthaya Sacred Experience

 - a specially trained and licensed english-speaking guide who will facilitate your experience

-- transportation during the tour (minivan to Ayutthaya from Bangkok, tuk tuks around the city, and a boat ride)
+- transportation during the tour (minivan to Ayutthaya from Bangkok - about 1 hour each way - depends on traffic, tuk tuks around the city, and a boat ride)

 - translations with your monk/meditation instructor